Skip to content

 )

 Nested access works naturally: InfraConfig.cluster.node_type.
-The flow is one-directional — ctx contains models, models don't contain ctx.
+The flow is one-directional: ctx contains models, but models do not contain ctx.
 A Transaction model should never reference AppConfig.

 Interaction with existing features